10 Bible Names of God to Know from the Old Testament

 “Do you not know?
 Have you not heard?
 The Everlasting God, the LORD, the Creator of the ends of the earth Does not become weary or tired His understanding is inscrutable.”
 Isaiah 40:28, See also Genesis 1:1 and Deuteronomy 32:6.

 Elohim is found on the very first pages of the Bible in the Old Testament book of Genesis, and is how God first introduces himself to us.
 When the Bible is translated from its Hebrew and Greek roots, Elohim is found over 2,532 times in the Bible.
-It is the first name that gives us something tangible about God’s character.
+The first name gives us something tangible about God’s character.
 It describes his ability to speak and light goes forth.
 It establishes his sovereignty, creativity, and power.
 He is the creator and the living God.
-The word Elohim also translates to “gods” and reminds us that God is three in one: Father, Holy Spirit and Son.
+Elohim also translates to “gods” and reminds us that God is three in one: Father, Holy Spirit and Son.

 El Roi (The God who sees me)